Controlling LEGO Wedo Motor with Python GUI App in Linux

 root.mainloop()

-When press the connect button, use DiscoveryService to get all available devices and use GATTRequester to connect the device.
-My device name contains `Smart Hub’:
+When you click the connect button, the app uses DiscoveryService to list available devices and GATTRequester to connect to the Smart Hub:

 def smart_hub_connect():